meacoding/quiz/README.md

 ## What I did

 A quiz powered by JavaScript and jQuery.
-For mobile screens only.
+Optimized for small and medium screens.

 ## License
 None.